Veterinary Medicine

 Credits 3.0

-This course will introduce students to principles of diagnosis and treatment of medical and surgical conditions found in the bovine, porcine, caprine, and ovine species.
+This course is the second of a 2-course series that will introduce students to principles of diagnosis and treatment of medical and surgical conditions found in the bovine, porcine, caprine, and ovine species.
 The clinical presentation and treatment of common disorders and fundamental clinical techniques will be taught.
 Zoonotic disorders and importance of animals in the human food chain (relative to food-borne illness) will also be discussed.

 VMEDG 1776: Exotic Animal Medicine